John E. W. Thompson

 John Edward West Thompson (December 16, 1860 – October 6, 1918) was an American physician and diplomat.
 His parents were immigrants to New York City from Haiti.
 In 1884, after graduating from Yale University and studying medicine further in Europe, Thompson became one of the first African-American physicians to practice in New York City.

 He served as U.S. Minister Resident / Consul General to Haiti from June 30, 1885, to October 17, 1889, and as U.S. Chargé d'Affaires to Santo Domingo from 1885 to 1889, both under political appointments by Democratic president Grover Cleveland.
 After returning to the US, he established a medical practice in New York, and became active in the Democratic Party in the city.
 He later had a medical practice in Bridgeport, Connecticut, where he was killed by a disturbed patient.

-Early life
+Early life and education

 John Edward West Thompson was born on December 16, 1860, in Brooklyn, New York, to Haitian immigrants Edward James and Matilda Frances (White) Thompson.
 The family moved to Providence, Rhode Island, around 1870.
 He was raised as a Catholic and later attended St. Benedict the Moor Church in Manhattan.

-Education

 After attending local schools, Thompson studied at Weston Military Institute and Lawrence Academy in Groton, Massachusetts.
 Thompson graduated from Yale School of Medicine in 1883.
 Shortly after graduation, he studied throughout Europe, Paris, England, Scotland, and Ireland.
 Thompson became one of the first African-American physicians in New York City in 1884.
 He received the degree of M.D. from the University of Haiti in 1887.
 Thompson was also a French scholar and expert in international law.